sqlxpert/stay-stopped-aws-rds-aurora/README.md

 - A concurrency limit, to prevent exhaustion of available Lambda resources.

+- A 24-hour event date/time expiry check, to prevent processing of accumulated stale events, if any.

 - Readable Identity and Access Management policies, formatted as CloudFormation YAML rather than JSON, and broken down into discrete statements by service, resource or principal.